ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 This repository contains the source code for Group 5 - Pyromaniacs' variant of Chef's Co-Pilot.
 This application allows users to browse new recipes and be provided with the necessary information to be able to recreate these recipes.

 The application follows a client-server model.
 The client is written in React Native as a mobile application and is found in `./PlateUp-reactnative`.
 The server is written as a Python Flask web application.
 The Python Flask web application is separated as a GitHub submodule found in `./PlateUp-flask`.
+The reason for maintaining a separate module is for easier deployment to Heroku for staging, as well as better client-server segregation.
+The group initially had both modules together, hence the issues/tasks are tracked here, but decided to split the module just before beta release.
+The group will hence forth develop under this layout.

 ## Distribution